spslater/ppfchecklist/README.md

 PPF Checklist loads it's settings from environment variables set.
 It defaults to using for a `.flaskenv` and `.env` file

-See `.flaskenv.sample` for values that will be loaded from the environment and their defaults.
+See `.flaskenv` for values that will be loaded from the environment and their defaults.

 ## Endpoints
 Done items are displayed below the list, with dates completed next to it.